And as a womens hemp clothing maker, I can’t wait!

-My hemp “connection,” Lawrence, in a fiber-hemp field.
+My hemp “connection,” Lawrence of Hemp Traders, in a fiber-hemp field.
 Note the very close plant spacing.

-One more similarity holds out the promise for both fiber crops having a significant future in the US.
+One more similarity holds out the promise for both hemp and flax crops having a significant future in the US and the world.
 Their cultivation, harvesting, and processing use similar farm implements and other machinery in readying hemp and flax for textile use.
 Because the agricultural and manufacturing infrastructure that historically existed in the United States for both fibers has been dismantled, the similarities in growing and processing the fibers may work in their favor.
 A comeback is possible.
 And in turn, a return to hemp clothing here in the U.S. could be in the cards!
 After all, at one time hemp clothing was common in America.

 One other similarity shared by hemp and flax bears mentioning.
 Like hemp, some flax varieties are grown for their healthful seeds that are pressed to produce oils rich in valuable omega-3 fatty acids.
 These varieties are stockier than plants grown for fiber and not so densely planted.

-Here in Southern Oregon a third kind of hemp crop has been getting most of the press coverage recently.
-These hemp plants are grown for their flowers that produce high quantities of CBD oil and differ from varieties cultivated for their nutritional seed oil.
+Here in Southern Oregon a third kind of hemp crop got most of the press coverage initially.
+These hemp plants were grown for their flowers that produce high quantities of CBD oil and differ from varieties cultivated for their nutritional seed oil.
 They too are generally planted further apart and are squatter and leafier than industrial hemp grown for its fiber.
-The jury is still out on this local “greenrush” with widespread reports of hemp crop failures due to poor timing, weather, and seeds with questionable genetics may have been contributing factors to collapse of that market.
+Widespread reports of hemp crop failures due to poor timing, weather, and seeds with questionable genetics may have been contributing factors to collapse of that market.

 There are some promising developments concerning hemp and flax fibers and the possibility of making hemp clothing that's locally grown.
 A recent article in the Corvallis Advocate profiles Shannon Welsh, the founder of Pacific Northwest Fibershed.
 Shannon wants to connect clothing consumers directly with, as she puts it, “the biological context of their wardrobe.”
 Her organization supports and develops regenerative textile systems that are based in carbon farming practices—a focus close to my own convictions in starting up Sympatico as a hemp clothing maker.
 Her emphasis on interdependent local economies, artisanal producers, and organic agriculture are issues close to my own heart.